yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 >**Note**: In a 'real-world' recovery test, you should choose an isolated virtual network so as to not impact the production application.

 7. From the Recovery Services vault blade, select **Site recovery jobs**.
-On the Site recovery jobs blade, select on the running job (Test failover).
+On the Site recovery jobs blade, select the running job (Test failover).

 8. On the Test failover blade, monitor the progress of the failover.
 Notice each step is executing and you can track the status and execution time.
 Also notice that the data tier is being started first, then the app tier, as per our recovery plan.